backplane/conex/jq/README.md

 > jq is a lightweight and flexible command-line JSON processor. jq is like sed for JSON data - you can use it to slice and filter and map and transform structured data with the same ease that sed, awk, grep and friends let you play with text.

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/jq).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/jq).

 ## Usage